WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabiSetupRegtest.md

 regtest.rpcuser = 7c9b6473600fbc9be1120ae79f1622f42c32e5c78d
 regtest.rpcpassword = 309bc9961d01f388aed28b630ae834379296a8c8e3
 ```
+5. Save it.
-5. Start Bitcoin Core with: bitcoin-qt.exe -regtest.
+6. Start Bitcoin Core with: bitcoin-qt.exe -regtest.
-6. Do not worry about "Syncing Headers" just press the Hide button.
+7. Do not worry about "Syncing Headers" just press the Hide button.
 Because you run on Regtest, no Mainnet blocks will be downloaded.
-7. Go to MainMenu / Window / Console.
+8. Go to MainMenu / Window / Console.
-8. Generate a new address with:
+9. Generate a new address with:
 `getnewaddress`
-9. Generate the first 101 blocks with:
+10. Generate the first 101 blocks with:
 `generatetoaddress 101 <replace_new_address_here>`
-10. Now you have your own Bitcoin blockchain and you are a God there - try to resist the insurmountable temptation to start your own shit coin, remember there is only one true coin.
+11. Now you have your own Bitcoin blockchain and you are a God there - try to resist the insurmountable temptation to start your own shit coin, remember there is only one true coin.
 You can create transactions with the Send button and confirm with:
 `generatetoaddress 1 <replace_new_address_here>`

 You can force rebuilding the txindex with the `-reindex` command line argument.